Churches Count on Nature – FAQs

 It’s up to you!

 This is a celebratory week which has been running for several years.
 Caring for God’s Acre has been encouraging all of you who help to look after churchyards, chapel yards and cemeteries to celebrate these fantastic places in the lovely month of June, in any way you choose.
 We’ve seen history talks, picnics and abseiling teddy bears!
 Churches Count on Nature is part of Love Your Burial Ground Week, focusing on the brilliant wildlife to be found in churchyards.

 The key thing is that you take part!

 Please register with Churches Count on Nature if you are planning to do something connected with nature and recording wildlife, and Love Your Burial Ground if you are planning something else such as a history activity or just a general open day.
-It won’t matter if you get this wrong, just please fill in the form so we can contact you with more information and with our logos.
+It won’t matter if you get this wrong, just please fill in the form (coming soon) so we can contact you with more information and with our logos.